-1. Basic Site Information
+3. Basic Site Information

-Identify: (a) the name of the site; (b) the address of the site, including zip code; and (c) the current owner of the site.
+Identify: (a) the name of the site; (b) the address of the site, including zip code; (c) the current owner of the site; and (d) if you are not the current owner, the date you plan to acquire ownership of the site (required for cleanup grants).

-2. Status and History of Contamination at the Site
+4. Status and History of Contamination at the Site